elastic/connectors/docs/DEVELOPING.md

 ## Amazon S3 Connector

-[Elastic Amazon S3 connector](https://github.com/elastic/connectors-python/blob/main/connectors/sources/s3.py) is used to sync files and file content for supported file types from [Amazon S3](https://s3.console.aws.amazon.com/s3/home) data sources.
-It is provided in Elastic Connectors python framework and can be used via [build a connector](https://www.elastic.co/guide/en/enterprise-search/current/build-connector.html).
+The [Elastic Amazon S3 connector](https://github.com/elastic/connectors-python/blob/main/connectors/sources/s3.py) is used to sync files and file content for supported file types from [Amazon S3](https://s3.console.aws.amazon.com/s3/home) data sources.
+It is provided in the Elastic connectors python framework and can be used via [build a connector](https://www.elastic.co/guide/en/enterprise-search/current/build-connector.html).

 ### Availability and prerequisites

 ⚠️ _Currently, this connector is available in **technical preview**_.
 Features in technical preview are subject to change and are not covered by the service level agreement (SLA) of features that have reached general availability (GA).

 Elastic versions 8.6.0+ are compatible with Elastic connector frameworks.
-Your deployment must include the Elasticsearch, Kibana, and Enterprise Search services.
-Your Enterprise Search service should have 4+ GB RAM per zone to avoid out of memory errors.

 ### Setup and basic usage